We are excited to announce that Scottish Learning Disability Week 2021 will take place from Monday 10th – Sunday 16th May.

 We know that getting out and socialising can sometimes be more difficult for people with learning disabilities.
 This can lead to fewer opportunities to meet people and form relationships – something we all should have an equal opportunity to do.

-This Scottish Learning Disability Week we want to highlight the issues people with learning disabilities can face around relationships and focus on the importance of relationships in all our lives.
+This Scottish Learning Disability Week we highlighted the issues people with learning disabilities can face around relationships and focus on the importance of relationships in all our lives.

 Each day during Scottish Learning Disability Week 2021 we will focus on a different aspect of relationships: